-Written notice of the date and time of the balloon test was mailed to adjacent property owners and sent by electronic mail to county staff and officials on March 14, 2025.
-A legal notice of the balloon test was published in the March 20, 2025 edition of the Central Virginian newspaper.
+The applicant conducted a balloon test on April 30, 2025 from 8 a.m. until 12 p.m.
+Written notice of the date and time of the balloon test was mailed to adjacent property owners and sent by electronic mail to county staff and officials on April 11, 2025.
+A legal notice of the balloon test was published in the April 17, 2025 edition of the Central Virginian newspaper.
 Copies of the notice letters and affidavit of legal notice are included in this application.
+The applicant satisfied the criteria for public notice in this subsection.